South Metropolitan Electric Light and Power Company: Background

 The Blackheath and Greenwich District Electric Light Company Limited was registered on 11 May 1896.
-A Provisional Order was granted by the Board of Trade in 1897 to supply electricity to Greenwich, Charlton, Eltham, Lee, Kidbrook, and Lewisham.
+A provisional order was granted by the Board of Trade to supply electricity to Greenwich, Charlton, Eltham, Lee, Kidbrook, and Lewisham.
+The Blackheath and Greenwich District Electric Lighting Order 1897 was confirmed by Parliament by the Electric Lighting Orders Confirmation (No. 11) Act 1897 (60 & 61 Vict. c. clxiv).
 The local authorities had the right to purchase the part of the undertaking within its district at a premium of 33 per cent above the capital expended.
 Electricity supplies started from Blackwall Point power station in 1900.